neoforged/.github/primers/26.2/index.md

     - `BucketItem#getFluidContext` - Gets the fluid clip context based on its contents
     - `DyeColor#getTerracottaColor` - The `MapColor` of a terracotta block dyed this color.
 - `net.minecraft.world.level`
+    - `ChunkPos#fromSectionNode` - Packs a packed section position into a chunk position.
     - `Level#ACROSS_THE_WHOLE_WORLD` - The maximum diameter of a level.
     - `SignalGetter#getBestOwnOrNeighbourSignal` - Returns the best redstone signal from the current block position or its surrounding neighbors.
 - `net.minecraft.world.level.block`